jonfryd/tifoon/README.md

 # Tifoon #

-This is a super-duper advanced hacking and pentesting application.
+Port Scanner Diff Application.

 Based on an open source technologies, a flexible core and designed with extendability in mind.

+Tested on Windows, Linux and Mac OS X.

 ### Requirements ###

-* Linux, Mac OS X or Windows
 * Java 8

 ### Optional ###